Osamu Tezuka: Astro Boy, national fame and early animation (1952–1960)

-Due to the success of Tetsuwan Atom, in 1953 Tezuka published the shōjo manga Ribon no Kishi (Princess Knight), serialized in Shojo Club from 1953 to 1956.
+Due to the success of Tetsuwan Atom, in 1953, Tezuka published the shōjo manga Ribon no Kishi (Princess Knight), serialized in Shojo Club from 1953 to 1956.

-In 1954 Tezuka first published what he would consider his life's work, Phoenix, which originally appeared in Mushi Production Commercial Firm.
+In 1954, Tezuka first published what he would consider his life's work, Phoenix, which originally appeared in Mushi Production Commercial Firm.
+Tezuka moved house in 1954, offering his Tokiwa-sō apartment to two budding manga artists he had complemented previously, Hiroshi Fujimoto and Motoo Abiko.
+The duo, collectively known as Fujiko Fujio, would later form careers rivaling Tezuka's in popularity and ambitions, passing on the apartment to other manga artists as time went on.

 Production career (1959–1989)

 Tezuka's first work to be adapted for animation was Saiyuki, a retelling of the Chinese story of Journey to the West.
 Produced by Toei Animation, Tezuka was officially credited as the director of the film.
 However, later crew accounts would prove that the manga artist was difficult to motivate to do work.
 Most of the direction was done by Yabushita Taiji instead.
 Tezuka was eventually given the task of storyboarding the film, so that he didn't actually have to animate anything and something in the production could get done.
 He did not follow Toei's deadlines, and after a year of working on the project and several weeks of threats from Toei's producers, he finally delivered his 500-page storyboard so the animators could do their job in the autumn of 1959.
 That said, the crew found the storyboard to be entirely unpractical, lacking pacing and a clear plot for a 90-minute film, instead something that would be better told through an open-ended weekly comic like what Tezuka had been producing.
 This ran counter to Toei's "climax method" that had the goal of a big finish at the end for audiences to leave the cinema remembering.
 The script for the film was credited to Uekusa Keinosuke.
 The film was released as Alakazam the Great in 1960.

 That said, many of the animators were initially shocked at the amount they had to produce in such a short amount of time—amounting to a frame a day, thinking it undoable.
 However, Tezuka's simplified art style made the entire animation process much more efficient.

 Tezuka did not enjoy his time at Toei, and he especially did not like that he felt he had no control over "his" story or the ending.
 This film is recognized as a massive turning point in animation history.
 It introduced the use of simplified art style and limited animation as labor and cost savers.
 It introduced Tsukioka Sadao, one of Tezuka's assistants, to Toei where he would later become the director of the studio's first TV series, and it introduced Tezuka to the animators he would later poach for his own studio.